mayaanne/foundations/sprint-2/css-frameworks-explained.md

 [Bulma](https://bulma.io/) (a really great framework!)

 ## Try it on your blog!
 A good way to practice will be to try and use Bulma for your blog.
-Read through the documentation section on the Bulma website to learn how to bring it in to your site
+Read through the documentation section on the Bulma website to learn how to bring it into your site.